-While our visibility into the economic conditions for the remainder of fiscal 2012 is limited, we believe that we will benefit from the current increased traffic trends and projected population growth and increases in housing starts in the coming years.
-In the meantime, we are taking the steps necessary to drive improvement in homebuilding operations, while maintaining an efficient cost structure, looking for new opportunities to generate profits and investing for future growth, all with the intention to accelerate our return to profitability.
+Our visibility into the economic conditions for the remainder of fiscal 2012 remains limited; however, we believe we will continue to benefit from the current increased traffic trends, projected population growth and increases in housing starts in the coming years.
+In the meantime, we are taking the steps necessary to drive improvement in our homebuilding operations, while maintaining an efficient cost structure, looking for new opportunities to generate profits and investing for future growth, all with the intention to accelerate our return to profitability.